-Most studies that have looked at the use of prostate massage have been very small and not decisive.
+Most that have looked at the use of prostate massage have been very small and not decisive.
 For that reason, some doctors may not support the use of prostate massage.

 However, certain groups of men may benefit from prostate massage.
 Men with the following conditions may find symptomatic relief when they use prostate massage:

 Massage therapy may ease fluid blockages in your reproductive system.
 These kinks may cause you to experience discomfort or pain while ejaculating.
 Massage might eliminate them.

 Before today’s more modern treatment options, men used massage therapy and prostate stimulation to treat erectile dysfunction (ED).
 Some men still use it today along with other ED treatments or alone.
 More mainstream ED treatments include medications, pumps, and implants.

 The prostate surrounds your urethra.
 As swelling and inflammation in the prostate increase, the prostate may begin to interfere with or even cut off your flow of urine.
 If prostate massage therapy helps eliminate some of that swelling, your urine flow may improve.

 Before antibiotics and more specialized treatments were available, massage therapy was the primary treatment for prostatitis.
 Now that doctors understand a bit more about the multitude of disorders that make up the prostatitis diagnosis, treatments have become more specialized.